preciofishbone/OmniaDocsG2/blocks/rating/index.rst

-The Rating block
+Rating
 ==================

-To use the Rating block is probably most interesting on community pages, such as Knowledge articles, but can be use on any type of content page or in any Page Type.
+The Rating block maybe makes the most sense on community pages, such as Knowledge articles, but can be used on any type of content page or in any Page Type.

 The block has two main uses, which can be in the same block or separately: